 Installing a BlazeMeter Agent using a Helm Chart

 You want to install a BlazeMeter Agent for Kubernetes on your server/instance behind your firewall.
-This article shows you how to deploy a BlazeMeter Private Location engine to your Kubernetes cluster using Helm, the package manager for Kubernetes.
-This procedure uses a Helm chart which enables you to make advanced configurations if required.
+This article shows you how to deploy a BlazeMeter Private Location to your Kubernetes cluster using Helm, the package manager for Kubernetes.
+This procedure uses a Helm chart which enables you to make advanced configurations to your BlazeMeter Private Location deployment.

 Prerequisites